PacBio Sequel II Library Prep & Sequencing

 • Has not been exposed to intercalating fluorescent dyes or ultraviolet radiation.

-• Must be double-stranded.
+• All DNA must be double-stranded.
 Single-stranded DNA cannot be converted into SMRTcell templates but can interfere with polymerase binding.

 The sample requirements will vary strongly depending on genome size.
 Please contact us to discuss your project.